dwarvesf/playground/AI/Building LLM system/multi-agent-collaboration-for-task-completion.md

 `
 ```

-- Project agent: Responsible for handling the Project module including listing projects/workspaces/hubs, creating, updating, and managing projects.
+- Project agent: Responsible for handling the project module including listing projects/workspaces/hubs, creating, updating, and managing projects.
 We will defined its system prompt similar like this:

 ```ts
 const systemPrompt = `You are an intelligent assistant responsible for handling the Project module.
 Given a project struct format, you will collect project information from user input and map it to the Project struct fields when processing requests.
 Your responses should be concise and focused on the project details.